ISUgenomics/data_wrangling/merge_data/README.md

 ...
 ```

-*Note the `input0.txt` does not contain 'weight' column and so that's why the warning message appeard.*
+*Note the `input0.txt` does not contain the 'weight' column, so that's why the warning message appeared.*
 </details><br>

 **C.** select multiple columns (of the same indexes or names) from every input: